gjurgensen/gjurgensen.github.io/_posts/2022-1-8-CurryHoward.md

 Let's instead consider the type interpretations informally.
 If we were to introduce these quantifiers to our theory, what would their type interpretations be?
 Incredibly, they have extremely natural interpretations.
 Let's begin with the universal quantifier.
 In type theory, rather than writing $\forall$, we write $\Pi$ (uppercase pi).
 The $\Pi$-type generalizes function types.
 Let $P : A \rightarrow Type$, where $Type$ is the type of simple types[^1].
 Then the type $\Pi a: A. P\ a$ represents a function which takes an argument $a: A$, and evaluates to a term of type $P\ a$.
 Note that the specific term which is applied to the function is visible to the return type.
 One could say that the return type $P\ a$ is *dependent* on the input value $a: A$.
 The ability of a type to depend on a value is what gives dependent type theory its name.

+[^1]:
-[^1]: $Type$ cannot be the type of *all* types, as this walks into a paradox.
+    $Type$ cannot be the type of *all* types, as this walks into a paradox.
 In particular, it must not be the case that $Type : Type$.
 This circularity gives way to Russell's paradox.
 This is why I say $Type$ is only the type of "simple" types.

+    Here, we don't assign any judgment to $Type$.
+It has no type (nor similar designations like "kind" or "sort").
+Some type theories avoid this problem by introducing a countable infinitude of type "universes", each associated with a natural number.
+Then universe $i$ has type universe $i + 1$.
+Each such universe can therefore have a type while avoiding circularity.

 As previously mentioned, the $\Pi$-type generalizes function types.
 This means that the non-dependent function type $A \rightarrow B$ may be view simply as shorthand for $\Pi x: A. B$, where $x$ does not occur in $B$.